alloc33/fractalize-chain/README.md

 # FractalizeChain

+> 🚧 **UNDER HEAVY DEVELOPMENT** 🛠️
+> This project is in early research phase.
+Architecture and implementation are actively evolving. 🔧⚙️

 **The fastest decentralized exchange ever built**

 A Substrate-based blockchain with kernel-space optimizations for sub-millisecond order matching.
 Purpose-built for high-frequency trading with MEV resistance baked into consensus.